 Individuals can change cities.
 Once a project gets going, it’s the power of the people that makes it into something bigger, something that even the City can’t take away from them.

-One example is Jaakko’s first public event – a flea market.
+One example is a huge weekly flea market.
 There was no official permission, no funding, just a Facebook post.
 People came and people made it bigger.
 And since 2014 it’s still an ongoing, weekly event that “everyone knows about,” but no one really questions its origin.
 It’s simply there, by the citizens, and for the citizens – as this CityChanger says: “You don’t have to make everything so official.”

 Throughout the years of working in the urbanism field and throughout numerous versatile projects, many lessons have been learnt.
 Jaakko shares them with us: